domapic/domapic-service/README.md

 Each ability must be an object, which key will be the name of the ability (will be converted to snake case when referenced in api uris).
 Properties of each ability must be:

 * `description` `<string>` Description of the ability.
 * `data` `<object>` Defines the type of data that the ability will handle, and will be used to execute data validation for the action, state and event related api resources.
+If the ability don't needs any type of data, this property should be omitted (in that case, the ability can't have an state, because it has no sense).
 	* `type` `<string>` Type of data.
 Can be one of `string`, `boolean`, `number`, `integer` or `float`
 	* `enum` `<array>` Used to restrict data to a fixed set of values.
 It must be an array with at least one element, where each element is unique.
 	* `minLength` `<number>` Minimum length of the data string.